albar965/littlenavmap-manual/en/README.md

 `C:\Users\YOURUSERNAME\AppData\Local\Temp`

 The program keeps three log files and rotates these on each startup.
-So you can find up to three logs:
+So you may find up to three logs:

 `abarthel-little_navmap.log`, `abarthel-little_navmap.log.1` and `abarthel-little_navmap.log.2`.

-All configuration files of my programs for Windows 7/8/10 are typically stored in the directory:
+All configuration files for my programs for Windows 7/8/10 are typically stored in the directory:

 `C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel`